Biography

 Paediatric Respiratory Nurse Specialist, Alder Hey Children’s NHS Foundation Trust

-Currently, she is an independent practitioner, providing assessment, treatment and education to maintain high standards of management of paediatric respiratory patients, providing ongoing support to empower the child and family to effectively manage their respiratory condition at home.
+Currently, she is an independent practitioner, providing assessment, treatment and education to maintain high standards of management of paediatric respiratory patients, in both Nurse Led and Consultant clinics, and providing ongoing support to empower the child and family to effectively manage their respiratory condition at home.